 I’m now looking forward to competing in the 2019 British Transplant Games in Newport, and the 2019 World Transplant Games in Newcastle.

 I’m married to Gareth, who lectures at the University of Bath.
 We met at Loughborough when I was working for British Athletics, and while he was studying for his PhD at the University.
 A former Welsh international 400m hurdler himself, he’s my number 1 fan, and travels all over the UK (and world!) to watch me race.
 We currently live in Newport, South Wales, with our bundle of fluff, Alfie.

-I work for Welsh Athletics in the Performance department, where I coordinate the logistics for all the athletes who compete for Wales both domestically and internationally.
+I work for British Athletics in the Paralympic Performance department, where I coordinate the logistics for disabled athletes competing for Great Britain and funded by the National Lottery.
 Outside of work my two biggest loves (apart from athletics of course) are food and travel.
-I’ve visited 43 countries (and counting), and could easily eat out at an amazing restaurant every day of the week (though sadly my bank balance doesn’t allow it and obesity may start calling!)
+I’ve visited 50 countries (and counting), and could easily eat out at an amazing restaurant every day of the week (though sadly my bank balance doesn’t allow it and obesity may start calling!)